marvinarlt/go-embedded-files/README.md

-# Example: Embeded files in GO binary
+# Example: Embedded files in GO binary

-This is an basic example on how to embed static files in a GO binary.
+This is an basic example of how to embed static files in a GO binary.
 The actual magic happens via the native `//go:embed directory/*` directive.

 ## Getting started